adamgreen/MiP_ProMini-Pack/Arduino/MiP_ProMini_Pack_Library/README.md

 #### Notes
 * *I don't know what the units are for this setting.
 Maybe milliseconds?*
 * The MiP defaults to having the clap delay set to 500 after the application first connects.
-* Attempting to set both the clap delay and the clap enable state too quickly in succession (< 1 second) can cause one of them to be ignored.

 #### Example
 ```c++